rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

 ## Backlog

-*The following is a list of features, enhancements, and bug fixes that are acknowledged but not yet scheduled for a specific release.*
+*Below is a list of acknowledged features, enhancements, and bugs, not yet slated for a specific release.*

-- Bug:  The list of board addresses for the servos is not correctly updated when a new board is added.
+- Bug: The servo board address list doesn't update correctly when a new board is added.
-- Enhancement: Specify board addresses using jumper checkboxes, as a supplement to hexidecimal input.
+- Enhancement: Allow specifying board addresses via jumper checkboxes, complementing hexadecimal input.